Xinyuan-LilyGO/T-Embed-CC1101/README.md

 |   Battery Chip   |                  BQ25896 (0x6B), BQ27220 (0x55)                  |
 |    LED Driver    |                              WS2812                              |

+The charging current should ideally not exceed half of the battery capacity, and for the `T-Embed-CC1101`, it should not exceed `600mA`

 Expansion module:

 | -            | NRF24                                                                                       |